tdbe/tdbe.github.io/_posts/2016-09-27-graphics-pipeline-fundamentals.markdown

 | 0   | 0   | 0   | 1			|   		|	1		|

 Above we have a simple Translation matrix, multiplied by our `vertex.xyz`w.
-See why w needs to be 1?
+So normally `w` is 1 in a vector.
 Also, obviously you can combine multiple matrices into one (e.g. don't just have 1s and 0s in our matrix above, maybe also include rotation and/or scale, or, say a `UNITY_MATRIX_MVP`).

 After the Projection, w will be used for the perspective divide.
 The w will become z with this kind of matrix multiplication: